Psychiatry & mental health

 Studying psychiatry at UNSW

+UNSW's Medicine & Health faculty is ranked #54 globally for life sciences and medicine (QS World University Rankings by Subject, 2025) and is creating the leaders of tomorrow.
 UNSW Psychiatry and Mental Health represents one of the leading university research groups in the field internationally.
 The discipline receives considerable research funds from a wide range of external funding bodies, industry partners and philanthropic endeavours.

-Research collaborations are also active with a number of external research centres and affiliated medical research institutes, including the Black Dog Institute, Ingham Institute, Neuroscience Research Australia (NeuRA) and Mindgardens Neuroscience Network.
+Research collaborations are also active with a number of external research centres and affiliated medical research institutes, including the Black Dog Institute, opens in a new window, Ingham Institute, opens in a new window, Neuroscience Research Australia (NeuRA), opens in a new window and Mindgardens Neuroscience Network, opens in a new window.

 Prepare for career success